-- Scenario-based versus probabilistic sea-level rise projections.
-The 2013 version of the State's sea-level rise guidance provided scenario-based sea-level rise projections based on a 2012 National Research Council report; these scenario-based projections were not tied to a specific greenhouse gas emissions scenario or likelihood of occurrence.
-This updated Guidance incorporates probabilistic sea-level rise projections, which associate a likelihood of occurrence (or probability) with sea-level rise heights and rates, and are directly tied to a range of emissions scenarios.
-Using probabilistic sea-level rise projections is currently the most appropriate scientific approach for policy setting in California, providing decision makers with increased understanding of potential sea-level rise impacts and consequences. - H++ scenario.
-The probabilistic projections may underestimate the likelihood of extreme sealevel rise (resulting from loss of the West Antarctic ice sheet), particularly under high emissions scenarios.
+Scenario-based versus probabilistic sea-level rise projections.
+The 2013 version of the State's sea-level rise guidance provided scenariobased sea-level rise projections based on a 2012 National Research Council report; these scenario-based projections were partially but not fully tied to specific emissions scenarios presented in the Intergovernmental Panel on Climate Change's Fourth Assessment Report and do not include a likelihood of occurrence.
+Since the 2013 Guidance, the scientific community has made significant progress in producing probabilistic projections of future sea level rise, and the team of scientists advising the Ocean

+Protection Council (OPC) on this Guidance strongly recommended that decision-makers use probabilistic projections to understand and address potential sea-level rise impacts and consequences.
+This updated Guidance thus incorporates probabilistic sea-level rise projections, which associate a likelihood of occurrence (or probability) with sea-level rise heights and rates, and are directly tied to a range of emissions scenarios.

+H++ scenario.
+The probabilistic projections may underestimate the likelihood of extreme sea-level rise (resulting from loss of the West Antarctic ice sheet), particularly under high emissions scenarios.
 Therefore, the 2018 update to the Guidance also includes an extreme scenario called the H++ scenario.
-The probability of this scenario is currently unknown, but its consideration is important, particularly for high-stakes, long-term decisions.
+The probability of this scenario is currently unknown, but its consideration is important, particularly for highstakes, long-term decisions.

 The science on sea-level rise will continue to evolve, possibly significantly, in coming years.
 Continual updates to our scientific understanding must be expected as observations and models improve, and as the environment continues to change.
-This Guidance is based on the recognition that it is no longer appropriate to assume a static environment in planning and decision making.
+Planners should remain cognizant of this evolving picture. while at the same time beginning to plan today under this uncertainty.
+This Guidance is based on the recognition that it is no longer appropriate to assume a static environment in planning and decision making and that communities can nonetheless effectively plan and take action in such changing conditions.

 Extended stakeholder engagement in Guidance development.
-The 2018 update to the Guidance was developed by the Ocean Protection Council (OPC), in close coordination with a Policy Advisory

-Committee with representation from the California Natural Resources Agency, the Governor's Office of Planning and Research, and the California Energy Commission.
+The 2018 update to the Guidance was developed by OPC, in close coordination with a Policy Advisory Committee with representation from the California Natural Resources Agency, the Governor's Office of Planning and Research, and the California Energy Commission.
 To improve coordination and consistency in sea-level rise planning, OPC also collaborated closely with state coastal management agencies and other member agencies of the State's Coastal and Ocean Working Group of California's Climate Action Team (CO-CAT).
-In addition, OPC, with assistance from the Ocean Science Trust and engagement experts, solicited input from coastal stakeholders (local governments, regional agencies, federal agencies, coastal consultants, environmental groups, Tribes, and others) to better understand the needs and concerns related to planning for sea-level rise and related risks across the state.
+In addition, OPC, with assistance from the Ocean Science Trust and engagement experts, solicited input from coastal stakeholders including local governments, regional agencies, federal agencies, coastal consultants, environmental groups, Tribes, and others to better understand the needs and concerns related to planning for sea-level rise and related risks across the state.

 Sea-level rise risk analysis and decision framework.

 This Guidance provides a step-wise approach to help decision makers assess risk by evaluating a range of sea-level rise projections and the impacts or consequences associated with these projections.
 Depending on the finite factors of a proposed project's location and lifespan, decision makers can evaluate the potential impacts and adaptive capacity of the project across a spectrum of sea-level rise projections.
-This analysis will enable state agencies and local governments to determine which sea-level rise projections and related hazard information to consider in different types of decisions across California.
+This analysis will enable state agencies and local governments to incorporate the latest sea-level rise projections and related hazard information to consider in different types of decisions across California.